Bay IVF - Advanced Reproductive Care Palo Alto 650-322-0500

 A large majority of embryos will survive the vitrification and thawing process.
 The implantation rate of the thawed embryos is equal to the "fresh" embryo implantation rate.

-To maximize the probability of success, Frozen Donor Egg IVF should not be used for severe male factor infertility or when PGS procedure is added to the treatment.
+To maximize the probability of success, Frozen Donor Egg IVF should not be used for severe male factor infertility or when PGT procedure is added to the treatment.